 If you wish to register you can do so on-line, or by calling into the surgery and completing the appropriate forms.
-All new patients will be invited to attend a new patient check with the Practice Nurse.

 You can find out information about medical conditions and diseases through our patient information leaflets as well as keep up to date with all the latest practice news and developments.

 We are always looking to improve our services so please fill in our patient survey or leave some feedback on our Contact details page or our Facebook page

 Thank you for your kind messages of support.
 This is an extraordinary time for all of us and with many challenges still to come.
 Please continue to reach out to each other in positive ways and as a surgery, and a community, we will face the Winter period with strength and solidarity.

 The Blake House commitment to excellence of care and service provision requires that we evolve our working practices in line with NHS advice and guidance around Covid-19.
 Please respect the need for NHS services to be as safe as possible.
 Please be polite and courteous to our staff always.
 We are extremely busy and working hard to meet your needs.

 Please refer to the following updates: